A card exempted a gay man from serving in Iran's military. It may have cost him his life

 But on May 4, Fazeli-Monfared was killed, possibly after his extended family discovered that he was gay through a military service exemption card that arrived in the mail, according to Abiat and the Iranian LGBTQ organization 6Rang.
 Abiat said Fazeli-Monfared's mother confirmed his death to him, but she did not respond to CNN's calls or messages to a phone number provided by Abiat.

-The couple met on a public social media channel for members of the Iranian LGBTQ community looking for support around six months ago, according to Abiat.
+The couple met on a public social media channel for members of the Iranian LGBTQ community looking for support in 2019, according to Abiat.
 They began chatting, and sending video messages back and forth.
 "Our communication was wonderful.
 We were honest with each other ...
 Alireza had so much he wanted to experience and he was honest about that as well," Abiat said.

 Always seething in the background, however, was building family pressure and Iran's draconian laws against homosexuality that make same-sex relations a potential capital offense.
 "He was always stressed.
 He bit his nails so there were never any left," Abiat recalled.

-Note: This story has been updated to correct when Alireza Fazeli-Monfared and Aghil Abiat first met.
-It was in 2019.